-The Group will adhere to the adoption of prudent financial policy, seeking to improve the Group's debt structure and to control the debt and gearing ratio at a reasonable level so as to effectively avoid financial risks.
-It will accelerate the disposal of low-return assets to further revitalise assets and enhance the Group's asset quality.
-Moreover, it will strive to sustain steady, robust and healthy growth by lowering the level of borrowings with available funds from multichannel property sales and under the efficient utilisation of assets.
-The Group will enhance its cash management, its industrial structure and financial structure in order to ensure a prudent and safe financial condition of the Group.
+The Group will adhere to prudent financial policy, seeking to improve the Group's debt structure and lower the debt and gearing ratio to a reasonable level so as to effectively avoid financial risks on the market.
+It will strive to strike a balance between the consideration and efficiency of debt financing while sustaining steady, robust and healthy growth by lowering the level of borrowings with available funds from multichannel professional property sales and under the efficient utilisation of assets, and achieving capital preservation and appreciation.
+The Group will enhance its cash management, industrial structure and financial structure in order to generate stable cash flow and ensure a prudent and safe financial condition of the Group.